Oliver-Leete/Configs/README.md

 So still on the list to do at some point is to (not that I'll ever get around to them):

-- [ ] Add Julia support for neogen (actually it looks like someone has already started on that).
+- [x] Add Julia support for neogen (someone else has already started on that).
-- [ ] Add Julia support for refactoring.nvim
-- [ ] Figure out if a wrapper can be made to use DebugAdapter.jl in Neovim.
+  Covered by the LSP adding doc string updating and luasnip being as good as it is.
 - [x] Make a Julia server to run tests and finish the neotest adaptor.
 - [x] Make a similar thing for benchmarks, and probably a neotest consumer for benchmark results.
-- [ ] Make a better profile data exporter.
+- [x] Make a better profile data exporter.
-- [ ] Extend the profile runner and exporter to allocation profiles.
+- [x] Extend the profile runner and exporter to allocation profiles.
-- [X] I would also like to have Julia support in something like splitjoin.vim, but I really don't like vimscript, so I'll never do that myself.
-I have got basic functionality from nvim-trevJ.lua and the julia#toggle_function_blockassign() function from julia-vim.
-(OK, I gave up on this one because the mix of the two above and juliaformatter cover 99% of my uses)
+- [x] Something like splitjoin.vim.
+Covered by TreeSJ and JuliaFormatter
+- [ ] Figure out if a wrapper can be made to use DebugAdapter.jl in Neovim.

 ## XMonad